campudus/vertx-session-manager/README.md

 Operations are sent by specifying an `action` String and required and optional parameters.
 If a required parameter is missing, the server will reply with an error message in this format:

     {
+        "status" : "error",
-         "error": "KIND_OF_ERROR",
+        "error" : "KIND_OF_ERROR",
-         "description": "Some kind of descriptive text, what went wrong exactly" }
+        "message" : "Some kind of descriptive text, what went wrong exactly" }

 The session manager can also _raise_ errors to the client directly, sending an error message to `campudus.session.94b1a3fe-16df-4ab2-ac10-aae67ad2c46d` for example, if the prefix is set to `campudus.sessions.`.
 If you provide an action which the session manager does not know, it will reply with error `UNKNOWN_COMMAND`.